 3) Going to the Total Body Workout class with the Irish Richard Simmons, and Des the most fit 60-year-old man in the world.

-4) Hearing the words "Cheers" and "Thanks a million," "it's grand" and "craic" on a pretty much daily basis
+4) Hearing the words "Cheers" and "Thanks a million," "it's grand" and "craic" on a pretty much daily basis5) Not having to tip at restaurants

 6) Arabica Coffee Company